arian2528/d-log-books-mvp/.github/instructions.md

 B. Core Data Functionality (The "Do" Feature)

-Log Entry Creation: Users can create log entries in the relevant logbooks (Operator, Airframe, Engine, etc.).
+Log Entry Creation: Users can create log entries in the relevant logbooks.
+The entry form will be dynamic, presenting different fields based on the user's role and the specific logbook being accessed (e.g., Pilot Log, Hardware Log).

 Role-Based Access Control (RBAC) & Signing: